-SECTION 220 - MANAGEMENT OF EROSION, SEDIMENTATION, AND STORM WATER POLLUTION PREVENTION AND CONTROL
+SECTION 220 - MANAGEMENT OF EROSION, SEDIMENTATION, AND STORM WATER POLLUTION PREVENTION

-This work consists of overseeing the construction and maintenance of erosion and sediment control measures and providing the documentation necessary to comply with the Oklahoma Department of Environmental Quality (DEQ) construction storm water management regulations.
+This work consists of overseeing the construction and maintenance of erosion and sediment control measures and providing the documentation necessary to comply with the Oklahoma Department of Environmental Quality (ODEQ) construction storm water management regulations.

 - Issues of environmental sensitivity or concern (e.g., water quality requirements, wetlands, cultural issues, hazardous materials, threatened and endangered species, etc.). - Site specific erosion and sediment control plan. - OPDES General Permit for Construction Activities (OKR10), including the Notice of Intent (NOI) and Notice of Termination (NOT) submittals.
-A copy of the submitted NOI must be provided by the Contractor. - Earth disturbing activities must not commence until the Contractor has provided the Resident Engineer a copy of the Authorization to Discharge (Permit) that they have obtained from the DEQ.
-Note that failure to get a timely Permit will not be cause for Contract time suspension. - Storm Water Pollution Prevention Plan (SWPPP) requirements, including identification of the Contractor's personnel responsible for the timely installation and maintenance of the erosion and sediment control measures. - The Contractor's emergency contact and who will be conducting the on-site weekly inspections in accordance with Sections 220.04.C and 220.04.H(4) of the Standard Specifications. - Additional permits or related submittals required by local, municipal, or federal agencies.
+A copy of the submitted NOI must be provided by the Contractor. - Earth disturbing activities must not commence until the Contractor has provided the Resident Engineer a copy of the Authorization to Discharge permit that they have obtained from the ODEQ.
+Note that failure to get a timely Permit will not be cause for Contract time suspension. - Storm Water Pollution Prevention Plan (SWPPP) requirements, including identification of the Contractor's personnel responsible for the timely installation and maintenance of the erosion and sediment control measures. - Contractor personnel responsible for conducting on-site inspection of storm water management and the documentation procedures to be used, including the proposed SWPPP Inspection Report to be used. - The Contractor's emergency contact and who will be conducting the on-site weekly inspections in accordance with Sections 220.04.C and 220.04.H(4) of the Standard Specifications. - Additional permits or related submittals required by local, municipal, or federal agencies. - Emphasis on meeting the requirements of the OPDES General Permit and Section 220 of the Standard Specification or Contractor may be subject to Non-Compliance Assessments as provided for in Section 220.06 of the Standard Specifications.